ntunaung/mern1/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+ESLint, Prettier, Husky, and Commitlint are used to enforce a consistent code style, standardize commit messages, and prevent small mistakes.

 VS Code Extensions:-